...

 Facial Scarring Compensation Calculator – What Is Your Claim Worth?

+Last Updated: 08 August 2025.
 This is a guide to using a facial scarring compensation calculator.
-Learn how to claim compensation for scars left behind by an injury that was caused by negligence.
+Learn how to claim compensation for scars left behind by a personal injury.

 We can’t provide an exact figure of how much compensation you’ll receive for a scar on the face.
 However, we can advise you on how these kinds of claims are valued to give you a better understanding of how much you could receive.
 We also invite you to use our compensation calculator